 - other persons who are deemed to need the services in question.

-Starting from 1 January 2025, the initial assessment will be replaced by an assessment of service needs related to skills and integration, the aim of which is to improve early-stage integration and guidance towards services that support integration and employment.
-The assessment of service needs related to skills and integration includes an initial interview and, where necessary, more detailed measures, such as expert assessments.
+Starting from 1 January 2025, the initial assessment will be replaced by an assessment of skills and service needs related integration, the aim of which is to improve early-stage integration and guidance towards services that support integration and employment.
+The assessment of skills and service needs related to integration includes an initial interview and, where necessary, more detailed measures, such as expert assessments.

 - the immigrant’s skills,